valorin/pinpusher/README.md

 # PinPusher

-Simple Pebble Timeline Pin API wrapper, with full support for all of the Pebble Timeline API options.
+Simple Pebble Timeline Pin API wrapper for PHP, with full support for all of the Pebble Timeline API options.

 *Currently supports SDK 3.1*